NJUAstrometry/NJUAstrometry.github.io/content/_index.md

 ---
 # Leave the homepage title empty to use the site title
 title:
-date: 2022-10-24
+date: 2024-01-26
 type: landing

 sections:
   - block: hero
     content:
       title: |
-        Wowchemy
+        Astrometry
         Research Group
       image:
         filename: welcome.jpg
       text: |
         <br>

-        The **Wowchemy Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.
+        The **Astrometry Research Group** at Nanjing University is interested in various topics in the field of fundamental astronomy, including the astronomical reference system and Earth rotation.

   - block: collection
     content: